ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 ## Log Axis

 If the range of values is very wide, the `log` axis can be used instead of the `number` axis.
-For example, because the `number` axis uses a linear scale, **same changes in magnitude result in the same pixel distance**.
+For example, because the `number` axis uses a linear scale, same changes in magnitude result in the same pixel distance.

-The `log` axis uses a log scale, where **same _percentage_ changes in magnitude result in the same pixel distance**.
+The `log` axis uses a log scale, where same _percentage_ changes in magnitude result in the same pixel distance.
 In other words, the pixel distance between 10 and 100, and 100 and 1000 will be the same because both ranges represent the same percentage increase.
 Whereas, if the `number` axis was used, the second distance would be 10 times larger than the first.